nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 https://www.dokuwiki.org/template:kiwiki

+### 2023-06-19
+- CSS fixes on the extension manager page
+- New screenshots to show the theme light/dark mode switcher

 ### 2023-06-16
 - Added light/dark theme mode, with separated customization
 - Detection of os preferences for light or dark mode